eddiethedean/moltres/README.md

 ## 🆕 What's New

+### Version 0.8.0

+- **Lazy CRUD and DDL Operations** - All DataFrame CRUD and DDL operations are now lazy, requiring an explicit `.collect()` call for execution.
+This improves composability and aligns with PySpark's lazy evaluation model.
+- **Transaction Management** - All operations within a single `.collect()` call are part of a single session that rolls back all changes if any failure occurs.
+- **Batch Operation API** - New `db.batch()` context manager to queue multiple lazy operations and execute them together within a single transaction.
+- **Type Checking Improvements** - Added pandas-stubs for proper mypy type checking and fixed type compatibility issues.

 ### Version 0.7.0

 - **PostgreSQL and MySQL Testing Infrastructure** - Comprehensive test support for multiple database backends with ephemeral database instances, database fixtures, and extensive test coverage